 I have made reference to the Loop here as well as one at Orlock Point and have been told of another such loop which may have originated in the Whitehead Area although I have no firm information.

-Shown above is a Plan of the site which was quite extensive.
+Shown above is a Plan of the site as it would have looked in the period 1953 / 1955.
 (Thanks very much to Martin Briscoe.
 Click arl.g3w1.com/Corsair/Index for more)

 Portballintrae Gun Position

 This is a Defensive Gun position covering the Railway Line along the back of the Sand Dunes near Runkerry House at Portballintrae.

 Under Sea Telephone Cables at Portballintrae